Check this post, If you want to understand what is an interrupt.

 - Serial communication interrupt – RI/TI

 Timer and serial interrupts are internally generated by the inbuilt timer and USART peripherals modules.

-When interrupt occurs, microcontroller first finishes the instruction which it is executing and then jumps to the memory location corresponding to the interrupt.
-This memory location is also known as interrupt vector.
-8051 microcontroller have fixed interrupt vectors for each interrupt as shown in below table.
+When an interrupt occurs, the microcontroller first finishes the instruction that it is executing and then jumps to the memory location corresponding to the interrupt.
+This memory location is also known as an interrupt vector.
+8051 microcontroller has fixed interrupt vectors for each interrupt as shown in the below table.

 |Interrupt number||Description||Memory Address|